-Rashes do not always present as perfectly bulls-eye.
+Dr Richard Horowitz indicates that Lyme disease can present as an acute or chronic illness.
+He cautions – rashes do not always present as perfectly bulls-eye.
 Solid rashes, and solid spreading rashes without a distinct centre, can also indicate a Lyme disease infection.
-Furthermore, many patients do not develop a rash at all.
+Furthermore, many patients do not develop a rash at all, nor remember a bite.

 If you are concerned you may have Lyme disease, start by printing and completing Dr Richard Horowitz’s questionnaire.
 It’s a great starting place for clarity and discussion with your Lyme-aware doctor.

 The following symptoms can be attributed to Lyme Disease when it has reached the Chronic stage of disease.
 You can read more on Chronic Lyme disease here.